Home » Barcelona » Tickets for Barcelona Zoo

 Two red-and-green Macaws at Barcelona Zoo.
 Image: Pascal Mauerhofer

-Closest to the Barcelona Zoo entrance is the Palmeral section with many brightly feathered noisy birds.
+Closest to the zoo entrance is the Palmeral section with many brightly feathered noisy birds.

 The delightful garden, which is easy to stroll around, enables visitors to observe the different bird species from various positions and with changing views.